 Blue Photon has developed an adaptive fixturing system with the demands of rapid prototyping and low volume production in mind.
 Together with the Blue Photon photo-activated adhesive workholding system, the universal fixture kit enables a prototype producer to quickly machine complicated parts in a wide range of materials, including metals, ceramics and composites.
 Blue Photon’s reusable universal fixture saves time by allowing for multiple parts and operations to be set up on the same fixture depending on part size.

 Manufacturers often have to machine “hard-to-hold” metallic workpieces using conventional fixturing.
 In these special cases, machined feature quality typically suffers from set-up related errors, or set-up lead time suffers from the extra time necessary to check and correct for them.
 In this case, the Blue Photon workholding system was used to secure a “hard-to-hold” bracket casting for low volume machining at a contract manufacturer.
-A comparison to the existing conventional solution revealed that the PAAW technology yielded substantially better machined feature quality, machining lead time and machining cost.
+A comparison to the existing conventional solution revealed that the ultraviolet workholding technology yielded substantially better machined feature quality, lead time and cost.

 Contact our technical team for a hands-on demonstration.